Twirla is a limited distribution medication.

 Twirla Side Effects

-When using this medication, you might experience mild side effects such as skin irritation at the application site, nausea, vomiting, headache, bloating, breast tenderness, fluid retention leading to swollen ankles or feet, or changes in weight.
-Some users may notice spotting or have irregular periods, particularly during the initial months.
-These side effects are usually not serious, but if they persist or worsen, it's important to consult your healthcare provider.
+When using this medication, some individuals might experience common side effects such as skin irritation, rash, itching, or changes in skin color at the application site.
+Mild symptoms like nausea, headache, bloating, breast tenderness, and weight changes are also possible.
+Occasionally, menstrual irregularities such as spotting or missed periods may occur, particularly during the initial months of use.
+Most of these side effects are mild, but if they persist or worsen, consult your healthcare provider.

 Does twirla make you gain weight?